 Current workforce trends require businesses to give workers a higher priority, providing them with the latest tools for communication and innovation.
 In exchange for their high productivity and efficiency, about three-quarters of millennial workers want flexibility in their work schedules and 88 percent desire “work-life integration.”
 As a result, the traditional 9 to 5 workday might soon become obsolete.

-Employers must accept radical new ideas about work including flexible scheduling, remote work, and the global labor pool.
+Employers must accept radical new ideas about work including flexible scheduling, remote work, and the global labour pool.
 Although the changes might initially seem strange, they will attract the high-quality talent businesses must employ to achieve success.

-Efficient use of mobile devices and the Internet characterize millennial workers.
+Efficient use of mobile devices and the Internet characterise millennial workers.
 Instant answers to questions and easy access to data takes the very definition of productivity to the new level.
 The seamless flow of information makes collaboration effective, improving the performance of both individuals and teams.
 Workers who have never met in person can work together to complete projects and achieve goals in ways older generations probably never thought were possible.

 The productivity increases achieved by Millennials have transformed the nature of corporate IT infrastructure.
 The ubiquity of mobile devices such as smartphones and tablets has freed workers from their desks and have placed new demands on employers.